nasa/cumulus/docs/operator-docs/trigger-workflow.md

 ## Trigger an Ingest Workflow

-To ingest data, you will likely want a provider and collection set up to tell your workflow where to discover data and where to archive the data respectively.
+To ingest data, you will need a provider and collection configured to tell your workflow where to discover data and where to archive the data respectively.

 Follow the instructions to [create a provider](../configuration/data-management-types#create-a-provider) and [create a collection](../configuration/data-management-types#create-a-collection) and [configure their fields](../data-cookbooks/setup#working-with-data-cookbooks) for your data ingest.